VOL. IV - APPENDIX G

 William Lewis was baptised 23 October 1842 at Hooe Parish Church, the son of Henry Lewis and Charlotte Vidler.

 William Lewis married Ann Barrow on 26 December 1868 at St Peter's Church, Ashburnham.
-Ann was born around 1845 in Heathfield, Sussex, and was the daughter of daughter of George Barrow and Caroline Booth.
-The witnesses at the wedding were William's cousin James Vidler, and his wife Ruth.
+They were both of full age.
+William was a labourer.
+Ann was the daughter of George Barrow, labourer.
+The witnesses at the wedding were James Vidler, and Ruth (who only made her mark).

 - Alice Mabel Irene Lewis.
 Born 31 January 1871.
 Baptised 26 March 1871 in Hooe